 2. If the V-SMF is indicated by the AMF that the HR session breakout is allowed, the V-SMF sends Session Management Policy Association Establishment request to the V-PCF.
 The V-SMF provides the V-PCF with the indication to request HR session breakout related policy.

 3. The V-PCF makes the authorization and the policy decision for HR session breakout, and sends SM Policy Establishment response to the V-SMF.
-The V-PCF provides policy information that may include QoS constraints or usage monitoring control related information (e.g. AMBR and volume threshold for the session toward the local part of the DN) for the HR breakout session.
+The V-PCF provides policy information that may include QoS constraints (e.g., including HR breakout session AMBR constraint) or usage monitoring control related information (e.g. AMBR and volume threshold for the session toward the local part of the DN) for the HR breakout session.

 4. The V-SMF sends PDU Session Create Request to H-SMF.
 The V-SMF provides the H-SMF with the VPLMN-provided policy information for the HR breakout session.

+5. The H-SMF retrieves Session Management subscription data related to the HR breakout session (e.g., Subscribed HR breakout session AMBR from UDM) for the VPLMN.
+The Session Management subscription data related to the HR breakout session may be associated with PLMN ID (i.e. VPLMN ID).

-5. The H-SMF performs SM Policy Association Establishment with the H-PCF.
-The H-SMF provides the H-PCF with the received VPLMN-provided policy information for the HR breakout session.
-The H-PCF executes the authorization and the policy decision for HR roaming session with taking VPLMN-provided policy information into account.
+6. The H-SMF performs SM Policy Association Establishment with the H-PCF.
+The H-SMF provides the H-PCF with the received VPLMN-provided policy information for the HR breakout session and Subscribed HR breakout session AMBR retrieved from UDM.
+The H-PCF executes the authorization and the policy decision for HR roaming session with taking VPLMN-provided policy information and Subscribed HR breakout session AMBR retrieved from UDM into account.
 The H-PCF provides the authorized SM policy information to the H-SMF as the response to the SM Policy Association Establishment request.

-6. The H-SMF sends PDU Session Create Response to V-SMF.
+7. The H-SMF sends PDU Session Create Response to V-SMF.
 The H-SMF provides HPLMN-authorized policy information.

-7. The V-SMF performs SM Policy Association Modification with V-PCF based on the policy information from the H-SMF.
+8. The V-SMF performs SM Policy Association Modification with V-PCF based on the policy information from the H-SMF.
+The V-SMF performs the insertion of V-UPF acting as UL-CL with configuring the authorized SM policy (e.g. HR breakout session AMBR) into it.

 6.26.2.2 Option 2 — Direct interaction between V-PCF and H-PCF